 In summary, Woodson illustrates how federal preemption of state insurance regulations can reduce, or at least alter, the statutory and administrative requirements imposed by state law authorities governing the handling of claims.
 While the Court in Woodson could have been more explicit about the variety of preemption it employed, the case invites insurers to tailor their claims handling practices based on the federal program involved and the state statutes involved.
 Therefore, determining which federal insurance programs preempt state authorities requires a nuanced understanding of the program’s statutory mandate, its applicable regulations, and the state laws that conflict with or impede the objective of the federal program.

-Craig D. Roswell is a Partner in the Litigation Department of Niles, Barton & Wilmer, LLP, practicing in commercial litigation and business law, as well as property insurance law, first party and third party insurance coverage matters and the defense of complex general liability claims.
+Craig D. Roswell is Managing Partner of Niles, Barton & Wilmer, LLP, practicing in commercial litigation and business law, as well as property insurance law, first party and third party insurance coverage matters and the defense of complex general liability claims.
 Bryant S. Green is an associate attorney in the Litigation Department, concentrating his practice in general commercial litigation, appellate law, insurance coverage matters in the state of Maryland.

 see all Insurance Law articles »